RosettaCommons/documentation/Getting-Started.md

 ###Windows
 Unfortunately, we are not currently able to support Rosetta on Windows.
-There are few free, easy-to-use C++ compilers available for Windows, and other options (such as dual booting) are not reliable.
+There are few free, easy-to-use C++ compilers available for Windows, and they use slightly different C++ standards.
+[[Dual booting|http://en.wikipedia.org/wiki/Multi-booting#Windows_and_Linux]] is an option, but we cannot setting them up (we can help you with Rosetta on your Linux partition).

 ###Use on supercomputer clusters
 If you'll be running Rosetta on a scientific computation cluster, there may already be a version of Rosetta installed for general usage.